amustapha/integration-cfn-gen/README.md

 You can provide extra resources in the template by way of a plugin.

 If you have a file like below called `plug.py` and execute the following:
-`python -m cirrostratus ProjectName --plugin plug:stuff` it will add a Parameter and a Bucket.
+`python -m i9n_cfn_gen ProjectName --plugin plug:stuff` it will add a Parameter and a Bucket.

 ```python